About Web Indexing

 The non-profit organization will be expected to commit to:

-- Provide all the site files to be indexed either on a shipped CD, in
+- Provide all the site files or digital publication to be indexed either on a shipped CD, in

 a downloadable compressed form or online if agreed, and no further